Winter Delights: Khun Rikon's Caro Deer Fondue

 Dissolve the cornmeal in the kirsh and add finely chopped pepperoncini.

-If you are thinking about what to give this Christmas, we invite you to see our collection of fondues at Claudia&Julia .
+If you are thinking about what to give this Christmas, we invite you to see our fondue collection at Claudia&Julia .
 One detail to keep in mind is that almost all of our fondues (except the mini cocottes) are suitable for use on direct heat.
-In all cases, once the cheese is melted, we can serve it at the table and keep it warm with the flame on the base.
+In all cases, once the cheese is melted, we can serve it on the table and keep it hot with the flame on the base.

-Without a doubt, a great gift that is sure to melt the hearts of lovers of cheese and melted chocolate… mmmm I love dipping pieces of fruit in hot chocolate!
+Undoubtedly a great gift with which you will surely melt the hearts of lovers of cheese and melted chocolate... mmmm I love dipping pieces of fruit in hot chocolate!